Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/Effects of Untreated Depression.md

+---
+title: Effects of Untreated Depression: What to Look For
+source: Psych Central
+category: Depression
+language: English
+---

 Effects of Untreated Depression: What to Look For

 Fatigue, irritability, hopelessness, and pains and aches are all effects of depression.
 They can be managed, though.